tencentyun/intlcloud-documents/product/网络/专线接入/购买指南/计费概述_intl.md

 <tr><td>100 GE</td><td>11,940</td></tr>
 </table>

- >Resource occupation for dedicated access port will be charged starting July 1, 2019.
+ >Resource occupation for dedicated access port will start charging fees from July 1, 2019.

 ### Resource Traffic Fee for Shared Access Port by Partners
 For resource of shared access port by partners, only outbound traffic is charged at the price as shown in the table below: